How to get rid of acne scars

 But you don’t have to live with acne scars forever.
 Even serious acne scarring can be treated.
 Here we explain the different options available to get rid of your acne scars, including products you can use at home and professional acne scar treatments provided by a dermatologist.

 How does acne cause scarring?

 You get acne scars when the layers of skin beneath the surface become damaged.
-These layers act as structural support for your skin.
+These layers act as a structural support for your skin.
 If they’re harmed, the skin on the surface layer above can pit and sag or raise up into bumps, giving you scars.

 Acne doesn’t always leave you with scars but two factors make acne scars more likely.
 The first is the severity of your acne.
-Larger pimples – particularly infected ones – can intrude into the supportive layers of your skin and damage it.
+Larger spots – particularly infected ones – can intrude into the supportive layers of your skin and damage it.
 Damage is also more likely if your acne causes inflammation in your skin.

 What types of acne scars can you have?